instantlinux/docker-tools/images/dropbox/README.md

 Dropbox client under Debian stretch.

+*DEPRECATED* - it probably works but I'm not using it and the vendor doesn't provide versioning of its download service.

 ### Usage

 Mount your sync contents as /home/user/Dropbox, and define a state directory as /home/user/.dropbox.
 Set environment variable UID to match your personal Linux numeric user ID.